In This Article

 Getting a wax should never have been gender-specific, but unfortunately it has been for a long time.
 Now, as the world opens up, men can reap the benefits of longer-lasting hair removal, even in the pubic region.
 So if you're a man new to the world of "Brazilian" waxing, and a little hesitant, allow us to brief you on the process.

 If it's your first time getting a professional wax, you should know a few things before showing up.
-Obviously, the most important thing is that you're freshly showered—nobody should subject their technician to an unclean body, and the waxing likely will take more to the grime on your body than it will the actual hair.
+Obviously, the most important thing is that you're freshly showered—as the wax will likely take more to the grime on your body than it will the actual hair.
 However, skip on any kind of lotion, as you'll get better results when your skin is less oily.
 Note that clean doesn't mean freshly shaven: your hair should be at least 1/4 inch long, which makes it long enough to lie flat on your skin.
 Don't shave your pubic area for at least two weeks before your appointment, in order to ensure that your hair is long enough.
 Conversely, if you've "let it go" down there and it seems out of control, don't worry.
 The esthetician will trim any excessively long hairs before the removal process.
 This isn't exactly a lunchtime procedure though, and changing back into a business suit could be pretty uncomfortable afterwards.
 So if possible, wear loose clothing and schedule it on an off day to prevent irritation in the post-wax phase.
 If you're nervous, try to understand plenty of people do this all the time.
 Experts say more relaxed your muscles are, the better your hair removal results will be, so just go with the flow.

 After this, you're done, and can go about your usual activities.
 Make sure to listen to your technician's instructions on aftercare.
 And remember, If this is a new 'thing' for you, treat your "Brazilianed" bikini like you would any other haircut.
 Try it out for a few days and then decide if you like it.
 Luckily, hair grows back.